 This arc turns him into a finely developed, memorable character by further developing his mentor relationship with Naruto and taking a deep dive into his past.
 It depicts the time he raised three orphans for months on end, training them to defend themselves in a war zone before returning home to Konoha.

 The arc shows both his kindness and the consequences of not doing enough.
-Jiraiya eventually has to leave those orphans, and the subsequent suffering they incur turn them into enemies of Konoha in a later arc.
-Furthermore, this arc includes Jiraiya's death; not a happy moment by any means, but certainly one of the most emotionally wrenching ones.
+Jiraiya eventually has to leave those orphans, and their subsequent suffering turns them into enemies of Konoha in a later arc.
+Furthermore, this arc includes Jiraiya's death; not a happy moment, but one of the most emotionally wrenching ones.

 The Fated Battle Between Brothers Arc

 At first, it seems like Sasuke is finally getting the revenge against his older brother he's been seeking since the beginning of the series.
-However, while Sasuke is ultimately able to kill Itachi, the victory feels hollow—especially after he finds out the terrible truth Itachi's been hiding.
+However, while Sasuke is ultimately able to kill Itachi, the victory feels hollow - especially after he finds out the terrible truth Itachi was hiding.

-Itachi didn't slaughter every member of the Uchiha clan because he wanted to.
+Itachi didn't want to slaughter every member of the Uchiha clan.
 He did it because a government official named Danzo offered him an opportunity.
-He could do the deed himself, saving his own life and the life of his beloved younger brother, or the whole clan would be killed by Root.
+He could do the deed himself, saving his own life and the life of his beloved younger brother, or Root would kill the whole clan.

-When Sasuke learns this, it's too late to reconcile with his once-beloved brother, as Itachi is already dead.
+When Sasuke learns this, it's too late to reconcile with his once-beloved brother - Itachi is already dead.
 All Sasuke can do is direct his fury onto the corrupt government that put them in this situation.

 The Akatsuki Suppression Mission

-In what follows, Asuma's loved one's mourn his death, and Team 10 fights to get revenge.
+In what follows, Asuma's loved ones mourn his death, and Team 10 fights to get revenge.
 Using a plan designed by Shikamaru, the three ninja track down Hidan and brutally murder him for what he did to their teacher.
-It's one of the most cathartic moments in the entire series.
+It's one of the most cathartic moments in the series.